Super-Adaptoid: Original version

 The Super-Adaptoid is retrieved in the Marvel Two-in-One title, and used unsuccessfully by villains Annihilus and Blastaar against the Thing and the Avengers in the Negative Zone.
 The Adaptoid reappears in the Avengers title.
 Revealed to be stored at Avengers Mansion when the Masters of Evil attacked, the Adaptoid disguises himself as the Fixer, overpowering and changing places with his victim to be the android's former confinement tube at Avengers Island.
-The Adaptoid then replicates Mentallo's powers.
-Uniting a team of artificial beings (the Awesome Android, Machine Man, Sentry-459, and TESS-One), the Adaptoid directs them against the Avengers.
+Super-Adaptoid later forms the team Heavy Metal, sending them to attack the Avengers.
 While the heroes are distracted, the Adaptoid summons Kubik to copy his powers and become the all-powerful Supreme Adaptoid.
 Although successful, the Super-Adaptoid is tricked into shutting down by Captain America and its Cosmic Cube shard is removed.
-The Super-Adaptoid makes a brief appearance during the Acts of Vengeance storyline having a confrontation with the Fantastic Four, and in the Heroes for Hire title, where the android encounters the Thunderbolts and the Heroes for Hire, and the Hulk title, where Bruce Banner is blackmailed into helping repair the Adaptoid.

 The android poses as "Alessandro Brannex" during various titles.
 With MODAM as an enforcer, Brannex is the C.E.O. of the terrorist organization A.I.M. on the Boca Caliente island country.
 While making A.I.M. into a public friendly company, Brannex tries to personally show Captain America of this legal change, and tries to get rid of Iron Man to finish a potential nuclear weapons deal.
 His impersonation is revealed during Superia's assassination to which the Adaptoid regenerated itself.
 On the Adaptoid-inhabited Boca Caliente, Alessandro's A.I.M. fraction is behind MODOK's resurrection.
 The Adaptoid reveals itself during a confrontation with the Red Skull but is caught in the recreated Cosmic Cube's reality-warping ability and is presumed destroyed.

 The Super-Adaptoid appears in the limited series Annihilation Conquest: Quasar, and is revealed to be a warrior in the employ of the Phalanx under Ultron's control.
 Claiming he left Earth after becoming disgusted with humanity's chaotic nature, the Adaptoid attempts to destroy Phyla-Vell, Moondragon, and Adam Warlock.

-During the "Iron Man 2020" event, the Super-Adaptoid appears as a member of the A.I.
+During the "Iron Man 2020" storyline, the Super-Adaptoid appears as a member of the A.I.
 Army.

 In Spider-Boy, Taskmaster steals Super-Adaptoid's right hand from a helicopter despite interference from Captain America and Spider-Boy.
 Shannon Stillwell reverse-engineers the Super-Adaptoid technology and creates Toy Soldier, who resembles an action figure and possesses the abilities of all of the Avengers.
 It initially battles Spider-Boy under Killionaire's control before becoming an ally to him.

 Other models

-There have been different Super-Adaptoid models:
+There have been several Super-Adaptoid models: